Posts Tagged ‘aging’

 Browns spots and patches such as melasma, sunspots, age spots and freckles are known as hyperpigmentation.
 When a melanocyte produces more than normal amounts of melanin the result is hyperpigmentation.
 Furthermore the melanocyte doesn’t disperse the melanin evenly, so it is presented as dark spots or patches.
 Hormones and sun exposure are factors in even skin color.

 There are many professional skin treatments that address hyperpigmentation, including chemical peels and Photofacial (IPL) treatments, however daily skin care is most important.
 Daily sun protection is necessary, this is not optional!
 Products containing hydroquinone suppresses tyrosinase, the enzyme involved in creating melanin.
 Botanical (plant based) lighteners can also help to suppresses tyrosinase, however alone are less effective than hydroquinone.
-Tretinoin (Retin-A) will help with the distribution of melanin.
+Tretinoin (Retin-A) is also important, as it will help with even distribution of melanin.

 Blood vessels

 As we age the structural wall of the capillaries (tiny blood vessels) break down which results in broken capillaries.
-Flushing, redness and broken capillaries are treated with Photofacial (IPL) and laser treatments.
-Vitamin C can also help to strengthen capillary walls, I recommend a healthy diet with enough vitamin-C and a topical vitamin -C serum.
+Flushing, redness and broken capillaries are treated with Photofacial (IPL / BBL) and laser treatments.
+Vitamin C can also help to strengthen capillary walls, I recommend a healthy diet with enough vitamin-C and a daily topical vitamin -C serum.
 A sunblock with Zinc oxide can further help by blocking some of the heat that causes blood vessels to dilate.

 Lifestyle and Health